 A view looking north up the Union Pacific tracks.

-The train then move on to the Newton Yard.
+The train then moved on to the Newton Yard.

-We pulled up to the east end of the yard and came to a stop.
+We pulled up to the east end of the yard and stopped.

 Iowa Interstate 712 then went to the end of our train for use later this afternoon.